riv-9/PW-01-Fall2024/Polymorphism/README.md

   - The `Animal` class implements the `AnimalBehavior` interface to enforce common behaviors across all animals.

 ## Notes
-- The `Polymorphism.java` file isn't included as its functionality overlaps with `Main.java`.
 - This exercise showcases practical usage of Java's object-oriented programming features.